We are so glad you are interested in applying for a Delta College scholarship. Did you know about half of those who apply receive a scholarship?

 Once you are done, you can copy and paste your answers into the online application.

 Many students find it helpful to read their essays aloud to see how it sounds.
 Are

 your thoughts complete?
 You may also consider having a friend or relative read what

 you've written and then offer their opinions on how clear your thoughts are reflected.

 Also, Delta College's WRIT Center can assist you with your essay writing.
-It is located in the back of the Library Learning Information Center (LLIC), near A125.
+It is located in the Library Learning Information Center (LLIC).
 Students are assisted on a first come, first serve basis.
 While no appointments are needed, you should call ahead at 989-686-9086 to ask about their hours.
 Or, visit WRIT Center.

 Frequently Asked Questions